UTS is well known for its expertise in Health Services Management. Through postgraduate coursework and research, we aim to:

 At UTS, the Centre for Health Services Management is involved in a broad range of collaborative research and cross-disciplinary research activity with a strong emphasis on human resource development and information management.

-The Master of Health Services Management and the Master of Health Services Management and Planning meet Royal Australasian College of Medical Administrators (opens an external site) core subject requirements.
+The Master of Health Services Management meets Royal Australasian College of Medical Administrators (opens an external site) core subject requirements.

 Come to an information session and speak with lecturers and staff and learn about course content, timetabling, admission requirements, careers and more.
 You can also apply direct to UTS at the event.